jeff-daniels/Udacity-Data-Analyst-Nanodegree/7-Data-Visualization/README.md

-### Project Submission
+# Data Visualization
-# Make Effective Data Visualization
+## Make Effective Data Visualization
-Jeff Daniels
-February 12, 2018

-## Summary:
+Create a data visualization from a data set that tells a story or highlights trends or patterns in the data.
+Use d3.js to create the visualization.
+Work should be a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication.

+## Major League Baseball Player Performance:

 This visualization compares height, weight, body mass index (BMI), and handedness between Major League Baseball players and American men age